tsda-ltda/nemesys/api-manager/internal/team/readme.md

-# Teams routes
+# Teams Config routes

-All routes that interact directly with teams are grouped together under `\teams`.
+All routes that interact directly with teams configuration and visualization are here.

 ## Create